-Custom fit mouthguards whilst playing sport are a must-have to help protect your teeth and jaws.
+Custom-fit mouthguards whilst playing sport are a must-have to help protect your teeth and jaw

 Mouthguards, custom-fitted by your dentist at AMR Dental Margaret River, can reduce the risk of dental injuries.
 Sport, leisure and recreation activities are the most common cause of dental injuries.